theodox/tadwtf/tadwtf_outline.md

 			+ long export times
 			- exports generates so many errors they had to rebuild the exporter... to accomodate more error messages
 			- lots of working in the dark
-		* Turnaround time > 6 weeks
+		- Turnaround time > 6 weeks
 			- UV changes
 			- moving roads
 			- trial and error exports
-		* Impossible to fine tune
+		- Impossible to fine tune gameplay; killed the company
-	+ Bad example 2: Bungie lightmaps
-		- segue: sometimes the problem is not design or engineering:
-		- sometimes it's artists!
-			- all the artists wanted exact control
-			- But the reality was a fixed pie
-			- Couldn't make them budge
-		— result: a huge waste of time, energy, #braincells
-			- Results indistinguishable from auto-mapping
-			- probably cost $250,000 per year  (10% of c-o-e for 20ish artists & TA support)
-			- More importantly, it affected art choices
-				+ less time to think
-				+ risk aversion
-			- There are times when great outcome is worth sacrificing for... but this was not one of them!
-	+  There is no such thing as a perfect pipeline
-		-  there are always bugs
+	* What is bad strategy?
+		- Could be bad tech, or just bad process
+			+ usually it's both
+			+ No matter how you get there the symptoms are the same
+		+  process that is mysterious
+			- Bungie materials story
+		+  process that is too cumbersome
+			- Valve materials story
+		+ Workflows that get in the way of iteration
-		-  always rickety improvisations
+			- sluggish
-		-  always bad guesses about the future.
-		-  But you can make this better if you have good strats.
+			- fragile or unreliable
+		+ Workflows that aren't  collaborative
+			- Ben W' Photoshop files
+		+ In short: bad strategy gets in the way of artists doing their jobs
+		+ Ta's are very passionate about these things
+			- our job involves cleaning up after these messes
+			- So we take a big interest in fixing them
-	*  Good example of strategy:
+	*  Good example of how TA's can drive a succesful strategy:
-		-  Hat tip: Dhunt
 		-  Changing bungie character process
 		-  Old way:
 			+  iterate in concept